ResearchObject/ro-crate/docs/1.2-DRAFT/structure.md

 RO-Crates can be _nested_ by including payload directories that themselves contain an _RO-Crate Metadata File_.
 -->

+## Rootless RO-Crate

+A _Rootless RO-Crate_ is an RO-Crate without a defined root directory, where the _RO-Crate Metadata File_ and/or _RO-Crate Website_ content is accessed independently (e.g. as part of a programmatic API).

+These crates cannot carry their own data _payload_, but may reference data deposited separately, or purely reference [contextual entities](contextual-entities.md).

+Any [data entities](data-entities.md) in a _Rootless RO-Crate_ MUST be [Web-based Data Entities](data-entities.html#web-based-data-entities).
+Using relative URI references like `example/data.txt` in a Rootless RO-Crate is NOT RECOMMENDED as this is considered ambigious and fragile.

+A _Rootless RO-Crate_ can be identified by the [root data entity](root-data-entity.md) having an `@id` different from `./`.

+Note that [finding the Root Data Entity](root-data-entity.md#finding-the-root-data-entity) is harder for consumers of rootless crates, particularly if the platform serving the _RO-Crate Metadata File_ is unable to URI path ending with `…/ro-crate-metadata.json`.

 ## RO-Crate Metadata File (`ro-crate-metadata.json`)

-* In new RO-Crates the _RO-Crate Metadata File_ MUST be named `ro-crate-metadata.json` and appear in the _RO-Crate Root_
+* In a _Regular RO-Crate_ the _RO-Crate Metadata File_ MUST be named `ro-crate-metadata.json` and appear in the _RO-Crate Root_
+  - If an RO-Crate conforming to version 1.0 or earlier contains a file named `ro-crate-metadata.jsonld` but not `ro-crate-metadata.json`, then processing software should treat this as the _RO-Crate Metadata File_.
+If the crate is updated, the file SHOULD be renamed to `ro-crate-metadata.json` and the _RO-Crate Metadata File Descriptor_ SHOULD be updated to reference it, with an up to date [conformsTo] property naming an appropriate version of this specification.
 * The _RO-Crate Metadata File_ MUST contain _RO-Crate JSON-LD_; a valid [JSON-LD 1.0] document in [flattened]  and [compacted] form
 * The _RO-Crate JSON-LD_ SHOULD use the _RO-Crate JSON-LD Context_ <https://w3id.org/ro/crate/1.2-DRAFT/context> by reference.
-* If an RO-Crate conforming to version 1.0 or earlier contains a file named `ro-crate-metadata.jsonld` instead of `ro-crate-metadata.json` then processing software should treat this as the _RO-Crate Metadata File_.
-If the crate is updated then the file SHOULD be renamed to `ro-crate-metadata.json` and the _RO-Crate Metadata File Descriptor_ SHOULD be updated to reference it, with an up to date [conformsTo] property naming an appropriate version of this specification.

 [JSON-LD](https://json-ld.org/) is a structured form of [JSON] that can represent a _Linked Data_ graph.